Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Suboptimal Results Based on Existing BEBs

 \end{prop}

 Proposition \ref{prop:smallstrata} is a direct result of the BEB for the sum of independent variables.
 It is more useful in Regime \ref{large strata} with large $K$.
 The BEB for the sum of $K$ independent random variables asymptotically vanishes at the rate of $1/K^{1/2}$.
-For stratification regimes, we find the same convergence order under proper conditions described in Corollary \ref{coro:order smallstrata} below.
+For stratification regimes with $K$ strata, the convergence order remains $1/K^{1/2}$ under proper conditions described in Corollary \ref{coro:order smallstrata} below.